tsun/LADA/README.md

 To start, download the [office31](https://faculty.cc.gatech.edu/~judy/domainadapt/), [Office-Home](https://www.hemanthdv.org/officeHomeDataset.html), [VisDA](https://ai.bu.edu/visda-2017/) datasets and set up the path in ./data folder.

 ### Training
-To obtain results of baseline active selection criteria on office home,
+To obtain results of baseline active selection criteria on office home with 5% labeling budget,
 ```shell
 for ADA_DA in 'ft' 'mme'; do
   for ADA_AL in 'random' 'entropy' 'margin' 'coreset' 'leastConfidence' 'BADGE' 'AADA' 'CLUE'; do